adamnaamani/handbook/pages/python.md

 | staticmethod() | Returns a static method for a function      |
 | __import__()   | Invoked by the import statement             |

-## Methods
-* `context`
-Variable, which is a Python dictionary, containing the data to insert into the placeholders.

 ## Variables
 In Python, variables do not have explicitly defined types.
 Python dynamically typecasts your variables for you.
 Some common types:
 * **Numeric**: integers, float, complex